intermine/im-docs/docs/get-started/create-your-mine.rst

 ::

-    # create the database for user information
+    # create the empty tables for the user database, plus add the superuser
     ~/git/tigermine $ ./gradlew buildUserDB

 4. Update project file
 --------------------------

 The data loaded into your mine is controlled by the `project.xml` file located in the root of your mine directory.

-See :doc:`/database/database-building/project-xml/index` for details on the project XML file.
+See :doc:`/database/database-building/project-xml` for details on the project XML file.

 InterMine has a few dozen libraries for popular data sources.
 See :doc:`/database/data-sources/library/index` for the full list.
 Select one of the data sources and add it to your project XML file.